Website Design Guidelines

 Each page should include either a contact email, or a link to a contact information page for the person maintaining the website or the person responsible for the site's information.
 Providing both contacts may be necessary depending on the nature of the website.
 A contact phone number should be included on all main pages.

 Sponsor & Donor Recognition

-Any web based sponsor or donor recognition must receive written approval from the relevant department and Communications and Public Affairs and include no links to the sponsor or donor's website.
+Any web based sponsor or donor recognition must receive written approval from the relevant department and Communications and Marketing and include no links to the sponsor or donor's website.